dipsprajapati/servian-tech-challenge/README.md

 This repository consists different tech stacks to create infra on GKE and then deploying app.
 The CI/CD principles are followed for the development.
 It consists of following tech stacks.

-1. Terraform - Builds Kubernetes cluster on GKE
+1. Terraform - Provision Kubernetes cluster on GKE
-2. Circle CI - CI/CD deplyment
+2. Circle CI - CI/CD deployment
 3. Docker - Conterization
 4. Nginx - Proxy for app
 5. Postgrseql - Backend database